Near-Optimal and Explicit Bell Inequality Violations: Introduction

-A classical strategy that wins this game induces a protocol for the original Hidden Matching problem with communication $c=\log n$ bits and the same winning probability $p$: Alice sends Bob the $\log n$-bit output $a$ from the non-local strategy, allowing Bob to compute $v=(a \cdot(i\oplus j))\oplus d$.
-Since $v=x_i\oplus x_j$ with probability $p$, Bob can now output $(i,j),v$.
-Hence our bound for the original communication problem implies that no classical strategy can win with probability that differs from $1/2$ by more than $O(\frac{\log n}{\sqrt{n}})$.
+A classical strategy that wins this game induces a protocol for the original Hidden Matching problem with communication $c=\log n$ bits and the same winning probability $p$, as follows.
+Alice sends Bob the $\log n$-bit output $a$ from the non-local strategy, Bob computes $v=(a \cdot(i\oplus j))\oplus d$ and outputs $(\{i,j\},v)$.
+We have that $v=x_i\oplus x_j$ with probability $p$.
+Hence, our bound for the original communication problem implies that no classical strategy can win with probability that differs from $1/2$ by more than $O({(\log n)}/{\sqrt{n}})$.